Skip to main content

 View Study

-Enhanced spatial cognition from puzzle training transfers directly to mathematical learning and problem-solving abilities in children.
+Enhanced spatial cognition transfers directly to mathematical learning and problem-solving.

 2021

-"Spatial training enhances mathematical learning with effect size 0.47 for spatial improvements and 11.5% difference in math performance"
+"Spatial training enhances mathematical learning with effect size 0.47"

 17,648 children (meta-analysis)